versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

 Most tracked changes involve database entities which are described below but some actions involve files as well.
 These are the common situations:

- - Theme installations, uninstallations and updates
+ - **Theme** installations, uninstallations and updates
- - Plugin installations, uninstallations and updates
+ - **Plugin** installations, uninstallations and updates
- - WordPress core updates
+ - **WordPress core** updates
- - Media uploads
+ - **Media** uploads

-When any such action happens, VersionPress commits both the database change (e.g., an updated list of installed plugins) and the corresponding files (e.g., plugin files in `wp-content/plugins/someplugin`).
+When any such action happens, VersionPress commits both the database change and a related file(s) change.
+For example, when installing a plugin, VersionPress will take not that the list of installed plugins has been changed in the database and commit the corresponding plugin files as well.

-VersionPress tries to be clever about what files it commits so if there is also some unrelated change on the disk, e.g. you've been manually editing a theme file, it will try to avoid committing this unrelated change.
+Note that not all files are versioned because you e.g. don't want to commit cache files, large backup ZIPs etc. Please refer to the [What's not tracked](#whats-not-tracked) section for more.

 ### Database entities